How Credit Card Miles Work and How You Can Earn Them

 Credit card miles are a type of loyalty benefit that certain credit cards give to customers as a reward for their credit card spending.
 The more you spend on your credit card, the more miles you accumulate.
 For example, a credit card might reward you with one mile for every dollar you spend on your credit card.

 The credit card issuer and airline partner defines a value for each credit card mile, like a penny per mile, for example.
-Once you've accumulated enough miles, you can redeem them for an award seat one of the credit card's airline partners.
+Once you've accumulated enough miles, you can redeem them for an award seat on one of the credit card's airline partners.

 If your credit card miles are tied to an airline's frequent flyer program, you may be able to use your rewards to qualify for seat upgrades, priority boarding, free companion tickets, or other airline benefits.